haleyspeed/Neurolucida360ExcelFileReader/README.md

 #### Things you will need to change

-* Edit the getUserInput() function to reflect the number of
+* find and replace "group1", "group2", "group3", and "group4" with your group names
-* distance calculations and variable names if you want different sized Sholl rings (lines 79-124)
+* Edit the getUserInput() function to reflect the number of distance calculations and variable names if you want different sized Sholl rings (lines 79-124)

 #### The sample input data